Production IT systems should be

 Typical starting points

-Gradual Migration to Maintainable Infrastructure
+Gradual Migration from Grown Infrastructure

 Start with a structured conversation